themissingcow/pimoroni-presto-tmos/README.md

 It hopes to simplify writing simple interactive applications based around paged displays of information.

-It consists of a couple of single-file modules, to make deployment to devices easier.
+It (currently) consists of a couple of single-file modules, to make deployment to devices easier.
+That is starting to get a bit unmaintainable though so it will be packaged up into `mip` at some point

 ## Features